 For short bursts of power to, for example, get your bike through sandy road washouts, I’ve found that clipless pedals allow me to maintain a higher rate of power.
 This is purely anecdotal, of course.
 Check out this footage of me cycling an incredibly sandy washout in Argentina.

 Foot and Body Positioning

 Clipless pedals allow your feet to be positioned in the same spot every time you jump on your bike.
-This helps a professional bike fitter to set your seat height with a high degree of accuracy that maximises your riding comfort and efficiency.
+This helps you to set your seat height with a high degree of accuracy that will maximise your riding comfort and efficiency.
 In addition, you’ll find this precise positioning advantageous for your knees and hips too.

 On rough and corrugated roads, your feet will not move around on the pedals.
 This means you can spend more time focussing on pedalling and sightseeing, rather than adjusting your feet to that ‘ideal’ position.